 "I went back to Memphis to visit my mom and my family and I had noticed that he followed me on Twitter and I DM’d and said, 'Yo where do I send heat?'" said Walton.
 "And out of nowhere, he sent the email.
 For about a whole month, I was sending him regular beats from here and there and I know I sent him the 'Rain on Me' beat and the 'Set It Off' beat."

-Similar to superstar-in-the-making Khalid's connection with producer Zedd on Twitter, Walton and Tiller were able to turn a social media introduction into four records in less than two years.
+Similar to superstar-in-the-making Khalid's connection with producer Zedd on Twitter, Walton and Tiller turned a social media introduction into four records in less than two years.